Logo

 30 to 45 min

-The lake itself is small and walkable in about half an hour.
-Do it slowly.
-Best done either at sunrise, when the village is still asleep and the water reflects the houses, or in the hour before sunset.
-Skip the middle of the day, the light flattens everything and the water looks dull.
+Small enough to circle in about half an hour, the lake rewards slowness more than speed.
+Do it either at sunrise, when the village is still asleep and the water reflects the stone houses, or in the hour before sunset when the willows throw long shadows across the surface.
+Skip the middle of the day.
+The light flattens everything and the water looks dull.

 2